 Giménez, V., Quirón, G. H., & Sebastián, S. (2007).
 Psychological evaluation in Assisted Reproduction units.
 Evaluation guides, advice, support and psychological intervention in Assisted Reproduction.
 Ibero-American Journal of Fertility and Human Reproduction, monographic number, 19-28.

 Heredia, A., Jimena, P., & García-Retamero, R. IS PSYCHOLOGICAL CARE NECESSARY IN ASSISTED REPRODUCTION IN THE SSPA?.

 Crespo Mirasol, E. (2015).
 Perceptions of women, couples and professionals during pregnancy, childbirth and postpartum after undergoing assisted reproduction techniques (Doctoral dissertation, University of Barcelona).

-FAQs from users: 'Does stress affect embryo implantation?', 'How can I help my partner in the assisted reproduction process?', 'What psychological problems can bring premature ovarian failure?' and 'I want to get pregnant fast after a miscarriage, is it possible?'.
+FAQs from users: 'What is psychological support during fertility treatment?', 'Does stress affect embryo implantation?', 'How can I help my partner in the assisted reproduction process?', 'What psychological problems can bring premature ovarian failure?' and 'I want to get pregnant fast after a miscarriage, is it possible?'.